Market Spotlight

 When he was a sophomore at St. Joe’s high school on Cleveland’s east side in 1973, my cousin, Tom Luzar, bought a ’56 Chevy.
 Well, he bought a significant portion of one, anyway.

 “It was just a shell, really.
 It didn’t have an engine or interior,” he said.
 Over the course of the next two years, he built the car of his young dreams.
-Prepped for drag racing’s C/Gas class, Luzar and the ’56 held court at local car shows throughout his high school years.
+Prepped for drag racing’s C/Gas class, Luzar and the ’56 held court at car shows throughout his high school years.
 “I took it to the Cleveland Autorama downtown at the convention center in ’75, ’76, and put a ‘for sale’ sign in the window when I took it there in ’77.
 Someone was interested, but wanted to see how it placed.
 After it took first in class, he bought the car.”

 A Tri-Five—shorthand for ’55-’57 Chevys—no longer graced his driveway, but Luzar kept the memory of his ’56 close.
 In 2020, my cousin happened upon a gasser that looked almost exactly like the one he built, and he decided to rekindle those dreams.
 Though it didn’t turn out to be his old car, Luzar bought it and turned it into his COVID project.